vegaprotocol/documentation/docs/concepts/vega-chain.md

 ## Validators
 The Vega network is operated by a number of independent validators.
 Validators are responsible for agreeing on the order of transactions and creating new blocks so that all nodes can agree on the state of the network.

 In restricted mainnet, all validators effectively have the same stake, so all are selected an equal number of times to validate a block.
 Thus rewards will be equal between them, assuming they all continue to function.
-Restricted mainnet validators will not lose stake or rewards if they have a temporary interruption of service. <!-- (What happens if a validator really messes up?) -->
+Restricted mainnet validators will not lose stake or rewards if they have a temporary interruption of service.

 ## Network life (restricted mainnet)
 Vega networks will, at least initially, run for a limited time only.